TALK TO SALES

 Is cell phone reimbursement taxable by the IRS?

-Reimbursements made for work-related use of personal mobile devices aren’t taxable.
+Reimbursements made for work-related personal cell phone use aren't taxable.
 The IRS issued special guidance for the tax treatment of personal cell phones in IRS-2011-933.
 To qualify for nontaxable reimbursements, the use of personal cell phones must not be primarily for business purposes.

 If you want your reimbursements to be tax-free, there are a few extra steps to take.
 You must submit documentation to the IRS proving that using personal phones is necessary for employees to do their jobs.
-Otherwise, it will be considered a taxable benefit.
+Otherwise, the IRS considers it a taxable benefit.

 Employers can also provide employees with cell phones for substantial business reasons.
-This is considered a tax-free fringe benefit, provided the phone isn’t offered as a perk.
+This is a tax-free fringe benefit, provided you don’t offer the phone as a perk.

 What is the average cell phone reimbursement amount?